shaggy8871/frame/README.md

 ## Notes:

-1. Get and Twig are automatically aliased to classes \Frame\Request\Get and \Frame\Response\Twig.
+1. `Get` and `Twig` classes in the example above are automatically aliased to classes `\Frame\Request\Get` and `\Frame\Response\Twig`.
 2. Additional classes can be injected by appending them to the parameter list of a controller method, but must be fully namespaced.
-3. If you don't know the output type at compile time, use the generic Response class and call the setType() method before rendering.
+3. If you don't know the output type at compile time, use the generic `Response` class and call the `setType()` method before rendering.
 4. The view file is automatically selected based on the controller name and output type.
 In the example above, the view filename would be /Views/Products/default.html.twig.
-If no file is available, nothing will be rendered.
+Each `Response` class has its own fallback method if the view file is not found.